AdrienFrigola/RockPaperScissors.py/README.md

 Requirements
 Python 3.x
-random module (included in Python standard library) Author
+random module (included in Python standard library)
-This Rock, Paper, Scissors game was created by [Author Name].

 Contributions
 Contributions to this project are welcome.
 Feel free to submit bug reports, feature requests, or pull requests.

 License
-This project is licensed under the [License Name] license.
-See the LICENSE file for more details.
+This project is licensed under the MIT License